woodpecker-ci/woodpecker/docs/docs/30-administration/22-backends/10-docker.md

 Enable IPv6 for the networks used by pipeline containers (steps).
 Make sure you configured your docker daemon to support IPv6.

+### `WOODPECKER_BACKEND_DOCKER_VOLUMES`
+> Default: empty

+List of default volumes separated by comma to be mounted to all pipeline containers (steps).
+For example to use custom CA certificates installed on host use `/etc/ssl/certs:/etc/ssl/certs:ro`.

 ## Docker credentials

 Woodpecker supports [Docker credentials](https://github.com/docker/docker-credential-helpers) to securely store registry credentials.
 Install your corresponding credential helper and configure it in your Docker config file passed via [`WOODPECKER_DOCKER_CONFIG`](../10-server-config.md#woodpecker_docker_config).